hssmalo/steampunkfantasy/rules.md

 For

-- 2 or more dice above 5, the armor prevents all damage
+- 2 or more dice equal or above 5, the armor prevents all damage
-- Exactly one dice above 5, roll on damage with a -3 modifier
+- Exactly one dice equal or above 5, roll on damage with a -3 modifier
 - 0 die above 5, roll on damage normaly.